History of cocaine

 Coca leaves have been used by indigenous South Americans for thousands of years, both as a stimulant and for medicinal purposes.
-When the Spanish arrived in South America, they initially banned coca but soon legalized and taxed it after seeing its importance to local labor.
-The active ingredient, cocaine, was first isolated in 1855 by Friedrich Gaedcke and later refined by Albert Niemann, who named it “cocaine.”
-In the late 1800s, cocaine became popular in Western medicine as a local anesthetic and was widely used in various products, including drinks and remedies. and James Leonard Corning demonstrated peridural anesthesia.
+When the Spanish arrived in South America, they initially banned coca but soon legalized and taxed it after seeing its importance to local labor The active ingredient, cocaine, was first isolated in 1855 by Friedrich Gaedcke and later refined by Albert Niemann, who named it “cocaine.”
+In the late 1800s, cocaine became popular in Western medicine as a local anesthetic and was widely used in various products, including drinks and remedies.
+In 1885, James Leonard Corning demonstrated its use in peridural anesthesia.
 However, due to its toxic effects and potential for abuse, safer alternatives eventually replaced it in medical practice.